jbw976/crossplane/design/one-pager-stacks-security-isolation.md

 * **Platform:** An administrator of the control plane that is installing wide ranging support for lower level infrastructure and platform components, such as installing support for an entire cloud provider and all of its infrastructure and platform services.
   * An example of this would be the `GCP` stack that contains a `Network` primitive and the `CloudSQL` resource.
-This person would also be expected to define resource classes and other environment specific details.
+This persona would also be expected to define resource classes and other environment specific details.
 * **Application:** An application operator or end user of Crossplane.
 They are focused at a higher level and want to install the functionality of a single application, such as `GitLab` or `WordPress`.
 This persona is not expected to know or control any details about the environments managed by the Crossplane cluster, they simply need to consume their new application of choice.